Four Seasons 1

 Designed as residential-style apartments, some suites are multi-level and most are adjoining, providing the opportunity to book a villa-like residence at sea.

-Each stateroom is custom-designed and costs US$4,2 million (per unit) to build.
+Each stateroom is custom-designed and costs US$4.2 million (per unit) to build.

-After the Funnel Suite, the largest passenger accommodations are the Loft Suite (duplex/total 739 m2/7950 ft2), Portofino Suite (392 m2/4220 ft2), Malaga Suite (191 m2/2055 ft2), aint-Tropez Suite (162 m2/1745 ft2), Milos Suite (152 m2/1635 ft2), St Barths Suite (147 m2/1530 ft2).
-The yacht also has 16x Grand Ocean Suites (94-106 m2), 15x Ocean Suites ((83-94 m2), 15x Superior Seaview Suites (75-83 m2), and 42x Seaview Suites (50-57 m2).
+After the Funnel Suite, the largest passenger accommodations are the Loft Suite (duplex/total 739 m2/7950 ft2), Portofino Suite (392 m2/4220 ft2), Malaga Suite (191 m2/2055 ft2), Saint-Tropez Suite (162 m2/1745 ft2), Milos Suite (152 m2/1635 ft2), and St. Barths Suite (147 m2/1530 ft2).
+The yacht also has 16x Grand Ocean Suites (94–106 m2), 15x Ocean Suites (83–94 m2), 15x Superior Seaview Suites (75–83 m2), and 42x Seaview Suites (50–57 m2).

 Shipboard facilities and amenities

-The multi-deck Atrium's lower level houses the Lobby Hall (served by its own bar), the Guest Services Desk (24-hour Reception and Tour Desk) and the Cruise Director's Office.
+The multi-deck Atrium’s lower level houses the Lobby Hall (served by its own bar), the Guest Services Desk (24-hour Reception and Tour Desk), and the Cruise Director’s Office.

-The cruise company's "Lead With Care" program guarantees the safety and well-being of all its guests.
-The ship's Infirmary/medical facility is fitted with the latest medical equipment and professionally staffed with resident physicians and nurses on 24-hour duty.
+The cruise company’s “Lead With Care” program guarantees the safety and well-being of all guests.
+The ship’s Infirmary/medical facility is fitted with the latest medical equipment and professionally staffed with resident physicians and nurses on 24-hour duty.

 Itineraries

-Initially was announced that reservations for the inaugural cruises would be invitation-only, with prices starting from USD 2500/EUR 2300/GBP 2000 per person per night (with double occupancy).
+Initially, it was announced that reservations for the inaugural cruises would be invitation-only, with prices starting from USD 2500/EUR 2300/GBP 2000 per person per night (with double occupancy).

 Four Seasons I yacht schedule 2026